 3. Assign Specific Responsibilities and Tasks

-In a perfect world, medical students would learn about the essential components of collaboration with respect to coordination, communication and shared responsibility.
-In some cases this is taught before entering the work force and in others it must be reinforced in the field on an ongoing basis.
+In a perfect world, medical students would learn about the essential components of collaboration concerning coordination, communication and shared responsibility.
+In some cases, this is taught before entering the workforce, and in others, it must be reinforced in the field on an ongoing basis.

--Coordination: The first step in coordination is to determine which team members will be responsible for a particular patient problem.
+-E-Consult Coordination: The first step in coordination is to determine which team members will be responsible for a particular patient problem.
 Because the focus of the team should be on the needs of the patient, patient care goals determine the makeup of your team and the responsibilities each team member has to address these patient problems.
 Using an e-consult software from ReferralMD can help manage this process electronically.

 It is crucial to coordinate with the members of the patient family as partners on this team to ensure they are educated on the patient’s help and how to best address ongoing care.
 Sharing the care of an individual patient will help give them a 360-degree approach to their treatment and overall health care experience.